briangershon/heirloom/readme.md

         $ heirloom --bucket myS3bucketname --input /Users/brian/Pictures/CA_1920x1080_05.jpg

+### Copy one file to 'mybucketname' on S3 but strip off 2 levels of the path.

+        # save to S3 as /Pictures/CA_1920x1080_05.jpg
+        $ heirloom --bucket myS3bucketname --input /Users/brian/Pictures/CA_1920x1080_05.jpg --strip 2

 ### Want to copy all your .jpg images in your Pictures folder?

 Just use unix "find" command and pipe to heirloom